 - Message board – A fun idea is to include a message board in your mudroom design.
 You could easily create a magnet board using magnetic paint, or a chalkboard with chalkboard paint.
 Brighten a loved one’s day with a quick note, use it as a life-size calendar, or create a difficult-to-ignore to-do list.

 - Walls – Here’s an area where you can incorporate a bit of aesthetic taste into functionality.
 Have a little fun with the design.
-Choose bright paint or wallpaper to spruce up a small space.
-This fun design includes cheerful yellow walls contrasted with a dark hued door.
+Choose bright paint or wallpaper to spruce up a small space; for example, cheerful yellow walls contrasted with a dark hued door.